mesosphere/dcos-docs-site/pages/1.12/release-notes/1.12.4/index.md

     You can restart the `systemd` process on the nodes affected to restore proper network connectivity.
 This fix is related to the mitigation of a networking issue caused by a secure socket layer (SSL) deadlock in the Erlang library.<!--Also in previous RN, 1.12.4-->

-- Changes the behavior for IP routing rules to resolves a conflict between the port used for virtual IP address traffic and the port mapping used for containers (DCOS_OSS-5061).
+- Changes the behavior for IP routing rules to resolve a conflict between the port used for virtual IP address traffic and the port mapping used for containers (DCOS_OSS-5061).

     Previously, if a container was configured to use port mapping (for example, because the container uses bridge networking) and there is a virtual IP address listening on the same port, the routing of the virtual IP traffic would fail.
 This failure was caused by a conflict between the `iptable` rules for the `portmapper` and the `iptable` rules for the virtual IP routing.